umd-lhcb/lhcb-ntuples-gen/docs/ntupling/installation.md

     ```

-[^1]: "Microsoft Windows not supported, require pre-build image below"
-      Windows filesystems don't support symbolic links, which
+[^1]: Windows filesystems don't support symbolic links, which
       makes `git-annex` almost unusable.

-      Please use the pre-built image listed in [this section](#use-a-pre-built-virtualbox-image-on-windows) that
-      has everything installed.
-Note that `VirtualBox` needs to be installed on Ubuntu manually first.

-      Alternatively, use WSL or WSL2.
+      Please use WSL or WSL2, and make sure the project is stored on a Linux
+      file system!

 [^2]: `gcc` must be recent enough to support `c++17` standard.
 Effectively,
-      `gcc 6` or newer is required.
+      `gcc6` or `clang5` (or newer) is required.

+      In reality, you typically don't need to worry about this, as the
+      `nix develop` will prepare you a shell with almost all tools needed for
+      this project.

 [^3]: These packages are listed in `<project_root>/requirements.txt`.
 It is
       highly recommended to install `pip` to manage Python packages.

       It is also highly recommended to use `pyenv` and `pyenv-virtualenv` to
       manage Python enviroments.
 Please google the installation instructions
       for your OS.
-See [this guide](./dev.md#installing-pyenv-for-python-development).

 [^4]: `clang-format` usually comes with `clang`.
 A notable exception is on
       macOS.
 In that case, just type in `brew install clang-format`.